 - 8. Professional Liability Insurance.
 Students must obtain proof of coverage prior to doing field experiences in all credential coursework. - 9.
 Early Field Experience.
 All candidates are required to participate in an early field experience in the public schools prior to admission to the program.
 The National Council for Accreditation of Teacher Education (NCATE), the Commission on Teacher Credentialing (CTC), the Committee on Accreditation (COA) standards, Executive Order 547 of the Office of the Chancellor of The California State University, and Title 5 of the California Code of Regulations require a set of directed experiences designed to help students learn about the functions and activities of California schools, agencies, programs, and institutions.
-Early field experience is a 60 hour field placement at an elementary or secondary credential emphasis site assigned by the early field experience faculty designee and approved by the site administrator.
-Each non-intern student will complete a 30 hour project which is approved by the school principal as being of benefit to the school, and a 30 hour classroom experience emphasizing teaching, instructional, and student learning activities.
+Early field experience is a 45 hour field placement at an elementary or secondary credential emphasis site assigned by the early field experience faculty designee and approved by the site administrator.
 Each intern student will complete an early field experience comparability program, approved by his or her school administrator as a normal part of his or her school responsibilities.
 All students and interns who participate in early field experience must be enrolled at the university during the timeframe of their placement.
-All students and interns are advised that school districts reserve the option to require professional liability insurance as a prerequisite to placement in their schools: Teacher Education 362, "Fieldwork in Community Settings." - 10.
+All students and interns are advised that school districts reserve the option to require professional liability insurance as a prerequisite to placement in their schools. - 10.
 Language Proficiency.
 Candidates must meet the foreign language requirement with the completion of five semester units of college level foreign language with a grade of C or better, or approved equivalency.
 See the credential analyst for full details. - 11.
 Professional Goals Essay.
 This essay should address the following items: - a.
-The candidate's interest in and motivation for a teaching career in a multicultural setting; - The candidate's personal background and experience working with children in multicultural settings; - c.
+The candidate's interest in and motivation for a teaching career in a multicultural setting; - b.
+The candidate's personal background and experience working with children in multicultural settings; - c.
 Other experiences personally considered important in the teacher preparation process; - d.
 Any abilities, knowledge, skills, or experiences that will enhance the candidate's effectiveness as a teacher (e.g., ability to speak another language, play a musical instrument, use technologies, or experience working with individuals with disabilities or special needs).

-- Further information on the professional goals essay is available in the Division of Education. - 12.
-Analytical Essay.
-On demand essay regarding some aspect of the field of education with the purpose of assessing candidates' writing and critical thinking skills. - 13.
-Oral Interview.
+Further information on the professional goals essay is available in the Division of Education.

+12. Analytical Essay.
+On demand essay regarding some aspect of the field of education with the purpose of assessing candidates' writing and critical thinking skills.

+- 13. Oral Interview.
 An oral interview with a panel of Division of Education faculty with the purpose of assessing candidates' proficiency in communication skills, and disposition related to diversity and the overall skills of the teaching and learning process. - 14.
 Appeals Process.
-Candidates who do not meet all the admission requirements may petition the Admissions and Retention Committee for individual consideration; petition forms must be submitted concurrently with the application packets.
+Candidates who do not meet all the admission requirements may petition the Admissions and Retention Committee for individual consideration: petition forms must be submitted concurrently with the application packets.

 In addition to the minimum admissions standards identified above, the Admissions and Retention Committee also may consider qualifications such as previous teaching experience, relevant work experience with children, and second language ability.
 Due to the number of applicants, application to the program does not ensure admission.
 The chancellor's office, Executive Order 1032, establishes standards for admission to teacher credential programs as follows: "The candidate shall have demonstrated personality and character traits that satisfy the standards of the teaching profession.
 The assessment of the candidates shall be made by the teacher education faculty of the campus, who may also consider information from public school personnel and others.
-The campus may use tests, observations, and interviews for this assessment."
+The campus may use tests, observations, and interviews for this assessment.'